 Janneth Gil is a Colombian-born, New Zealander.
 She is currently studying a Master of Fine Arts, majoring in Photography at the University of Canterbury and running a Photography Collective in New Zealand.

-Janneth started drawing and painting at a young age, however, the social instability, poverty and cultural beliefs of her birth country forced her follow an Electrical Engineering and Project Management career.
-Now after many years of hard work, she had the opportunity to completely dedicate her life to what she is most passionate about, art through the eye of a lens.
+Janneth started drawing and painting at a young age however, the social instability, poverty and cultural beliefs of her birth country led her to follow an Electrical Engineering and Project Management career.
+She now has the opportunity to completely dedicate her life to what she is most passionate about, art through the eye of a lens.

-She had the privilege to be awarded several scholarships and awards such as the Ethel Rose Overton Scholarship, Ethel Susan Jones Fine Arts Travelling Scholarship, College of Arts Honours Scholars Award, the Vice Chancellor’s Excellence Award, Canterbury University Art Scholars scholarship, the Friends of the Christchurch Art Gallery Scholarship, the Student of the Year Award at the Design and Arts College of New Zealand and she also was selected as one of the ten finalists for the Christchurch Art Show Awards in 2015.
+She had the privilege to be awarded several scholarships and awards such as the Ethel Rose Overton Scholarship, Ethel Susan Jones Fine Arts Travelling Scholarship, College of Arts Honours Scholars Award, the Vice Chancellor’s Excellence Award, Canterbury University Art Scholars scholarship, the Friends of the Christchurch Art Gallery Scholarship, the Student of the Year Award at the Design and Arts College of New Zealand and she also was selected as one of the finalists for the ZAFAA18 and the Christchurch Art Show Awards in 2015.

 Photo Credit: Sol Gil